Austria's Fragmented E-Government: 5,627 Public Websites

 Strategic Insight

-The high number of subsites is not disorder, but a deliberate strategy: Type A subsites allow for organisational autonomy, while Type B subsites create target-group-specific communication channels with their own branding – more effective than an overloaded main page.
+The sheer number of subsites is not clutter but a deliberate strategy: Type A subsites grant organisational autonomy, while Type B subsites create audience-specific communication channels with their own branding, which works far better than an overloaded main site.

 Subsites (Type A & B)~195

-Austria's federal structure is directly reflected in the digital landscape.
-Each federal state operates with a high degree of autonomy – the result is a fragmented but diverse digital presence.
+Austria's federal structure is mirrored directly in its digital landscape.
+Each province operates with a high degree of autonomy, and the result is a digital presence that is fragmented but diverse.

 Carinthiaktn.gv.atBilingual region (Slovenian)